redis/redis-om-node/README.md

     $ npm install redis-om

 Redis OM for Node.js uses [Node Redis](https://github.com/redis/node-redis).
-So you'll need to install that too:
+So you should install that too:

     $ npm install redis